NO CATEGORY / 04 June 2019Things to Consider Before Accepting a Job Offer

 Whether you're trained to be an engineer, architect, doctor, psychologist, or whatever else you went to school for, those are the hard skills that you learned in order to do that specific job and some of the ancillary functions that surround it.

 So, why do you need soft skills?

 Soft skills include those things that allow you to have a conversation.
-Whether that conversation is around the water cooler or on an airplane seat or in the office of one of the executives or customers.
+Whether that conversation is around the water cooler, on an airplane seat or in the office of one of the executives or customers.
 Having soft skills will help you have better conversations, work well with managers or co-workers and enjoy your work environment.
 Hard skills are important, but when you develop soft skills you can excel as a leader.

-Here are a few ideas and areas where you can build your soft skills:
+Here are a few other ideas and areas where you can build your soft skills: